-33. The Australian tax considered in these rulings is income tax and dividend withholding tax.
+- 33. The Australian tax considered in these Rulings is income tax and dividend withholding tax on Australian source income.
 Section BH 1(4) means the Australia and New Zealand Double Tax Agreement has an overriding effect as to New Zealand income tax, including the income and tax credit sections of the Income Tax Act 2007.
 The income and tax credit sections, therefore, must be read together with the relevant Australia and New Zealand Double Tax Agreement articles.
-Where there is any inconsistency between the two, the domestic law must be read subject to the Australia and New Zealand Double Tax Agreement.
-The combined effect of the Australia and New Zealand Double Tax Agreement, and s BH 1 and subpart LJ of the Income Tax Act 2007 is that a New Zealand tax resident is allowed a tax credit for Australian income tax and dividend withholding tax.
-Articles 1(2) and 23(3) of the Australia and New Zealand Double Tax Agreement provide a New Zealand partner in an Australian limited partnership with relief for income tax or dividend withholding tax that the limited partnership pays in Australia.
-The relief is in the form of a tax credit in New Zealand under subpart LJ.
-Subpart LJ calculates the amount of the tax credit on the basis of a segment of foreign-sourced income under ss LJ 1(1), LJ 1(2)(a), and LJ 2(1):
+Where there is any inconsistency between the two, the domestic law must be read subject to the Australia and New Zealand Double Tax Agreement. - 34.
+Subject to the comments below, the combined effect of the Australia and New Zealand Double Tax Agreement, and s BH 1 and subpart LJ of the Income Tax Act 2007 is that a

+New Zealand tax resident is allowed a tax credit for Australian income tax and dividend withholding tax.

+35. Articles 1(2) and 23(3) of the Australia and New Zealand Double Tax Agreement provide a New Zealand partner in an Australian limited partnership with relief for income tax or dividend withholding tax that the limited partnership pays in Australia.
+These articles are affected by the MLI.
+Relevantly, article 23 of the Australia and New Zealand Double Tax Agreement (referred to as the Convention) is affected by article 3(2) of the MLI, which provides: